 To take advantage, a legal technology startup has to go the last mile and encourage adoption by legal professionals.
 Whether they’re law firms or in-house legal departments and Legal Operations teams.
 As in other tech sectors, adoption is often the toughest nut to crack.
 In legal technology?
 It may prove even harder.

 The legal industry has an inherent conservatism and leeriness of risk.
 That should, with good reason, translate into judiciousness on their part when it comes to evaluating and adopting fresh technologies.

 There’s a huge amount at stake for in-house legal teams and outside counsel alike, especially if technologies touch outcome-critical areas like discovery or matter management.
 Making the wrong tech adoption decision can have reverberations for years.

-As our own Brian McGovern, former Legal Chief Data Officer with AIG, pointed out in a recent webinar, it’s critically important for anyone considering legal tech adoption to:
+As our own Brian McGovern, former Legal Chief Data Officer, pointed out in a recent webinar, it’s critically important for anyone considering legal tech adoption to:

 - Have an understanding of their level of technological maturity.